The programme aims to provide you with an in-depth and up-to-date knowledge of the general principles of copyright law, mainly focusing on the

 Support throughout your studies

-Organisational and administrative support is readily available through the Distance Learning Organiser at KNect365 Learning and the Programme Convener at King's College London.
+Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
 However this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study this challenging and rewarding programme.
 We also recommend that you have put arrangements in place to allocate sufficient time for studying alongside your professional and other commitments.

 There will be three intensive residential seminars held in central London.
 These will be held in November/ December 2020, in February 2021 and in March/April 2021.
 Authors and Tutors will revise study material and lecture for two full days.
 Seminars are recorded to view for those students who cannot attend the seminars.
 It is strongly recommended that students benefit from these intensive revision sessions.